mchenggit/kabanero-event/architecture/README.md

 #### Promotion to Next Stage

 Promotion to next stage is supported via tagging the output image for the next stage followed by a push if required.
 This may be done:
-- automatically via configuration to Kabanero
+- via the execution of pipeline (or by Kabanero if the run succeeds??)
 - Manually by the administrator.

-**TBD: This to be delegated to the pipeline of the next stage.**
-Customization for the next stage is often required.
-These may include:
+Customization for the next stage may be required.
+For now, we delegate these to the next stage pipeline itself.
+Examples include include:
 - Changing the values of environment variables
-- changing the values of files that may be mounted from Confimap or Secrets
 - Changing the values of persistent volume mounts.
-- A new build may be required.

 #### Repository Specific Workflows

 For Github and Github Enterprise:
+- Support user repository specific webhook
-- Support for organizational webhooks
+- Support organizational webhooks that covers multiple repositories.
-- Support for updating Github status checks for builds
+- Support updating pull request status check for builds

 #### Support for existing Openshift technologies